 Today, understanding the fundamentals of sound transmission and how to utilize building materials for effective sound isolation is crucial for commercial building designs across the board.
 Comfort, productivity, privacy, and property value are just a few of the benefits of buildings that are designed to keep unwanted noise to a minimum.

-While an acoustic door is a single crucial element, ceiling and wall materials must also be factored into the acoustic design equation.
+While an STC rated door is a single crucial element, ceiling and wall materials must also be factored into the acoustic design equation.

 Sound Transmission Classification (STC) Ratings Explained